 Now here's the kicker with these storage bins.
 I got them at Target a few years back and they have since discontinued this exact model (trust me, I've scoured the web!).
 For a while in 2018 they had similar ones, but not ones this exact size or depth.
 Luckily, when I was redoing my craft room in November of 2018, I was able to found some taller ones (seen in the bottom row of the shelves) that still fit in the cube storage.
 They don't have lids like the other ones did, but with them being as tall as the cube, you can't really see inside anyways.

-- Cost: Closetmaid Storage Cube Shelves $50 (I have two sets of the 3×3) / Storage Bins: around $15/each (don’t have a link but Target often comes out with new ones)
+- Storage Bins: I don't have a link but Target often comes out with new ones

 What I Love: Cute organizers and bins are a great way to organize the craft room on a budget without putting holes in the walls.

 Once the wire wall grids were put up and filled with supplies, a lot of my main decorating was done.
 But because I wanted to spruce it up a bit, I added some faux plants (I can't keep real ones alive) and put up a little inspiration wall above my desk.
 I still want to make some kind of craft room sign, but just need to think of a fun saying first.
 Overall, the main things I used to decorate my craft room were:

 - Faux Plants and Vases (my fiddle leaf tree is fake and also from Amazon but it's currently showing sold out)

 - Wire Wall Storage